William Brodie: Capture and trial

-The case that led to Brodie's downfall began on 5 March 1788 when he organised an armed raid on the excise office in Chessels Court on the Canongate.
-He had made a copy of the entry key using putty on an earlier visit, and having made a key simply unlocked the door.
-Brodie was accompanied by Smith, Ainslie and Brown.
-All were dressed in black and Brodie and Brown each carried a pair of flintlock pistols.
-They began around 8pm and Brodie was in high spirits and was singing The Beggars Opera.
+The case that led to Brodie's downfall began on 5 March 1788, when he organised an armed raid on the excise office in Chessels Court, on the Canongate.
+He had made a copy of the entry key using putty on an earlier visit and, having made a key, simply unlocked the door.
+Brodie was accompanied by Smith, Ainslie, and Brown.
+All were dressed in black, and Brodie and Brown each carried a pair of flintlock pistols.
+They began around 8pm.
+Brodie was in high spirits and singing numbers from The Beggars Opera.
 They knew that although the excise office was closed, the night watchman did not come until 10pm.
 On arrival at Chessels Court, Ainslie stood watch outside.

-The plan was disturbed by James Bonar returning to his office unexpectedly at 8.30pm.
+The plan was disturbed when James Bonar returned to his office unexpectedly at 8.30 pm.
 The gang escaped with only £16.
-Brodie hurried home, changed to more normal clothes and went to the house of his mistress, Jean Watt, on Libertons Wynd, hoping to provide an alibi.
+Brodie hurried home, changed into more normal clothes, and went to the house of his mistress Jean Watt, on Libertons Wynd, hoping to create an alibi.

 On the same night, Brown approached the authorities to claim a King's Pardon, which had been offered after a previous robbery, and gave up the names of Smith and Ainslie (initially saying nothing of Brodie's involvement).
 Brown also showed the authorities a cache of duplicate keys hidden under a stone at the base of Salisbury Crags.

-Smith and Ainslie were arrested, and the next day Brodie attempted to visit them in prison, but was refused.
-Realising that he had to leave Edinburgh, Brodie travelled southwards and reached Dover in 18 days, closely pursued by Williamson, a King's Messenger.
+Smith and Ainslie were arrested, and the next day Brodie attempted to visit them in prison but was refused.
+Realising that he had to leave Edinburgh, Brodie travelled southwards and reached Dover in 18 days, closely pursued by George Williamson, a King's Messenger.
 There Williamson lost the trail.
-Brodie then backtracked to London where he stayed until 23 March.
-He then boarded the Leith ship Endeavour under the name of John Dixon, which was returning to Edinburgh but he paid the ship to detour and drop in Flushing in the Netherlands from whence he got to Ostend.
-However, on the boat he had given a Mr Geddes several letters to deliver to another mistress, on Cant's Close in Edinburgh.
+Brodie then backtracked to London, where he stayed until 23 March.
+He then boarded the Leith ship Endeavour under the name of John Dixon.
+Endeavor was returning to Edinburgh, but Brodie paid the ship to detour and drop him off in Flushing, the Netherlands, whence he travelled to Ostend.
+However, on the boat he had given a Mr Geddes several letters to deliver to another mistress, in Cant's Close in Edinburgh.
 Geddes was suspicious and gave the letters to the authorities in Edinburgh.
-Williamson resumed his pursuit and found Brodie in Amsterdam where Brodie was planning to flee to the United States.
+Williamson resumed his pursuit and found Brodie in Amsterdam, where he was planning to flee to the United States.
 Brodie was returned to Edinburgh for trial.